Sonic CD – Developer Interview Collection

 Yes, those opening and endings themes for Sonic CD… while they reached a very high level of quality, the road was a rocky one.
 As you can imagine, creating the music for one of Sega’s flagship titles was nothing to take lightly.

 Ogata and I started holding strategy meetings.
 Our flash of inspiration came from the unique way Sonic was being handled by people in the UK.
 At clubs, DJs were using images of Sonic for their turntable slipmats, and stylish, fashionable magazines were using Sonic for their front covers.
-It was the early 90s, the time when club music was just beginning to infiltrate the Japanese music scene.
-And club music felt very welcoming and familiar to those of us who had spent time making music on computers, too.
+It was the early 90s, when club music was just beginning to infiltrate the Japanese music scene.
+That music felt very welcoming and familiar to those of us who had spent time making music on computers.
 With their extensive use of sampling, “techno” and house music seemed to be brimming with new possibilities.
-And so Ogata and I decided that Sonic CD would feature club music (basically techno and house).
+And so Ogata and I decided that Sonic CD would feature techno and house.

 Naturally, of course, the music needed to tie into the gameplay as well.
 One of the keywords for Sonic CD’s development was “time warp”.
 By changing the past, you would change the future.
 There could therefore be both a good future (one unconquered by Eggman, where nature has been preserved—”ecology” was a popular buzzword in Japan then) and a bad future (a mechanical future ruled over by Eggman).
 Those two concepts provided us with ample inspiration for our approach to the sampling.